next-theme/theme-next-docs/source/docs/theme-settings/internationalization.md

       # items
       post:
         copyright:
-          # the translation you perfer
+          # the translation you prefer
           author: 本文博主
     en:
       menu:
         schedule: Calendar
     ```

 This situation is also available for off-list items.
-For example, Next uses [Theme Inject](/docs/advanced-settings/injects.html) to introduce the commments systems.
+For example, Next uses [Theme Inject](/docs/advanced-settings/injects.html) to introduce the comments systems.
 You can rename the returned value in chinese as followed:

 ```yml languages.yml
 # language